This guide walks you through the process of building an application the Apache Geode data management system.

 To skip the basics, do the following:

-When you finish, you can check your results against the code in gs-accessing-data-gemfire/complete
+When you finish, you can check your results against the code in gs-accessing-data-gemfire/complete.

 Starting with Spring Initializr

 For all Spring applications, you should start with the Spring Initializr.
 Spring Initializr offers a fast way to pull in all the dependencies you need for an application and does a lot of the set up for you.
-This example needs "Spring for Apache Geode" dependency.
+This example needs Spring for Apache Geode dependency.

-Define a simple entity
+Define a Simple Entity

-Apache Geode is a In-Memory Data Grid (IMDG) that maps data to Regions.
-It is possible to configure distributed Regions that partition and replicate data across multiple nodes in a cluster.
-However, in this guide, you will be using a LOCAL
+Apache Geode is an In-Memory Data Grid (IMDG) that maps data to regions.
+You can configure distributed regions that partition and replicate data across multiple nodes in a cluster.
+However, in this guide, we use a LOCAL region so that you need not set up anything extra, such as an entire cluster of servers.

-objects in Apache Geode (a Region) using only a few annotations.
+In this example, you store Person objects in Apache Geode (a region) by using only a few annotations.

 src/main/java/hello/Person.java